Barron Trump Should Be Left Alone In Staying With Presidential Tradition, According To Official White House Statement

 It’s certainly tough to be a president’s kid at times and Barron Trump is certainly finding that out already.
-His dad has just become the 45th President of the United States and it is already becoming quite rough for the 10-year-old.
+His dad has just become the 45th president of the United States and it is already becoming quite rough for the 10-year-old.
 The White House has just released an official press statement urging everyone to let him spend the next four years just being a kid, not a political punching bag.

 Barron seems to have been immediately thrown into public scrutiny, despite the fact that he hasn’t even reached his teen years yet.
 His only offense, if you want to call it that, is being Donald Trump’s son.
 Variety has reported that the statement that was released on Tuesday calls for everyone to leave the boy alone and let him have his childhood without being bullied or ridiculed.